 My dad was a medic in the United States Air Force when he met my mom, a nurse.
-You know how there’s always that guy who knows a guy?
+You know how there’s always that guy in every group who “knows a guy”?
 That was my dad.
 He was funny, kind, generous and outgoing, even making friends waiting in line at the grocery store.
 He loved his family and enjoyed watching sports, bowling and playing cards with his friends.

 Semper fi describes the life and legacy of John Kmetz, Sr. Forever faithful to family, friends, church, community and country, John’s accomplishments in life were too numerous to list here.